 Canon R6 vs Fujifilm X-H1

 The Canon EOS R6 and the Fujifilm X-H1 are two enthusiast cameras that were announced, respectively, in July 2020 and February 2018.
-Both the Canon R6 and the X-H1 are mirrorless interchangeable lens cameras that are based on a full frame (Canon R6) and an APS-C (X-H1) sensor.
+Both the R6 and the X-H1 are mirrorless interchangeable lens cameras that are based on a full frame (R6) and an APS-C (X-H1) sensor.
 The Canon has a resolution of 20 megapixels, whereas the Fujifilm provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.